- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-The digestion process of dogs and humans differs significantly.
-For instance, the digestion process in humans starts in the mouth when the enzymes in the saliva begin to function, breaking down the food.
-On the other hand, dogs have jaws made for crushing, tearing, and wolfing down the food.
-The enzymes in dogs' saliva are there to kill bacteria.
-Many factors can disrupt or damage this well-balanced digestive process, resulting in diarrhea or other gut health issues.
-Suppose your Coton de Tulear puppy has diarrhea.
-In that case, it can be due to several reasons, such as a change in diet, food intolerance, allergies, poisonous substances or plants, illnesses, bacterial infections, stress or emotional upset, parasites, and much more.
+Dogs have jaws made for crushing, tearing, and wolfing down food.
+The enzymes in dogs’ saliva kill bacteria.
+Many factors disrupt or damage this well-balanced digestive process, resulting in diarrhea or other gut health issues.
+Diarrhea in coton de Tulears is due to several reasons, such as a change in diet, food intolerance, allergies, poisonous substances or plants, illnesses, bacterial infections, stress or emotional upset, parasites, and more.

-It's a fact that gut health is the center of overall health for our four-legged friends as well as humans.
-An unhealthy gut may lead to an imbalanced immune response and poor nutrient absorption, leading to many other health issues such as inflammation in the body.
+It’s a fact that gut health is the center of overall health for our four-legged friends.
+An unhealthy gut leads to an imbalanced immune response and poor nutrient absorption, leading to many other health issues such as inflammation in the body.
 The gut is the house of the microbiome (also known as gut flora).
-The balance of harmful and beneficial bacteria that makes up the microbiome links to the development of several health conditions such as diabetes, anxiety, obesity, food allergies, and inflammatory-related conditions such as skin complaints, arthritis, asthma, and more.
+The balance of harmful and beneficial bacteria that make up the microbiome links to the development of several health conditions such as diabetes, anxiety, obesity, food allergies, and inflammatory-related conditions such as skin complaints, arthritis, and asthma.

-Many of the health issues in the Coton de Tulear can be traced back to the gut.
-Therefore, it is significant to keep track of the gut health of your Coton de Tulear puppy.
+Many of the health issues in the coton de Tulear are traced back to the gut.
+It is important to keep track of the gut health of your coton de Tulear.

 Treatment & Care

-It is believed that a raw diet can significantly elevate the balance of the microbiome by sustaining beneficial bacteria, as compared to processed food.
-Conversely, processed food loaded with synthetics, additives, and chemicals can disturb the balance of the microbiome by sustaining harmful bacteria.
+A raw diet significantly elevates the balance of the microbiome by sustaining beneficial bacteria, as compared to processed food.
+Processed food loaded with synthetics, additives, and chemicals disturbs the balance of the microbiome by sustaining harmful bacteria.

-This condition can result in the 'Leaky Gut Syndrome' where the intestine lining becomes permeable.
-This lining functions as an efficient barrier against toxins entering and passing through the dog's system.
-When this lining becomes permeable, toxins and food particles will pass through it and pave the way for inflammation, making your puppy more prone to illness.
+This condition sometimes results in leaky gut syndrome where the intestine lining becomes permeable.
+This lining functions as an efficient barrier against toxins entering and passing through the dog’s system.
+When this lining becomes permeable, toxins and food particles pass through it and pave the way for inflammation, making your pup prone to illness.

 The immune system is the natural protective mechanism of each being, whether human or our four-legged friends.
-When the immune system functions efficiently, it will respond to possible threats, toxins, or bacteria that may harm your Coton de Tulear puppy.
-A significant portion of the immune system is located in the gut, which increases the significance of maintaining the gut health of your Coton de Tulear puppy.
-To ensure that the immune system is functioning at its best, feeding a natural raw diet to your Coton de Tulear puppy will maximize their natural defense mechanism, protecting them from infections and illnesses.
+When the immune system functions efficiently, it responds to possible threats, toxins, or bacteria that harm your coton de Tulear.
+A consequential portion of the immune system is located in the gut, which increases the significance of maintaining the gut health of your coton de Tulear.
+To ensure that the immune system is functioning at its best, feeding a natural raw diet to your coton de Tulear maximizes their natural defense mechanism, protecting them from infections and illnesses.

 Gut Health Options We Love